kronosta/4temporal-citrus-conlang/README.md

 The 4x4 table form can be used to demonstrate the structure on Axes C and D, which sorts all meaning into 16 2-part categories.

-{|
+{| class="wikitable"
 | True descriptions of space (where things are, how things are arranged)
 | True descriptions of time (events and actions)
 | True descriptions of neither space nor time (universal truths)
 | Self-referential language that is true and unopinionated (like "I was being sarcastic")
 |-
-| Objectively false descriptions of space| Objectively false descriptions of time
+| Objectively false descriptions of space
+| Objectively false descriptions of time
 | Objectively false descriptions of neither space nor time (universal lies)
 | Self-referential language that is objectively false and unopinionated
 (like "I was being sarcastic" when you aren't being sarcastic)